-37. Sharing of information among governmental and related agencies can prevent and mitigate disputes.
-It ensures that the relevant agencies are informed of the circumstances and underlying issues.
-It can build consistency and coherence at the different levels of investment policymaking.23

-38. Information to be shared among the agencies would usually relate to investment treaties, investment contracts, dispute settlement clauses and models thereof.
-Such information would assist in avoiding having inconsistent investment instruments that is the cause of many grievances.
-Sharing ways to harmonize dispute settlement clauses can already bring a great deal of consistency and standardization.
-This could be done by providing model clauses ready to be used in negotiations of future instruments.24

-39. In Peru, the criteria for the formulation of dispute settlement clauses are set forth in a legislation (inclusion of a cooling-off period, use of neutral dispute resolution means, allocation of costs relating to arbitration and conciliation, and obligation of the investor to notify the system coordinator in addition to the counterpart).25 In the Dominican Republic, the Ministry of Industry, Commerce and MSMEs' Office of Administration of International Commercial Agreements and Treaties (Dirección de Comercio Exterior y Administración de Tratados Comerciales Internacionales, DICOEX) has the power to propose and review dispute settlement clauses or provisions to be included in prospective investment instruments.26

-40. Information-sharing could further ensure coherence in measures taken by the agencies as well as in handling grievances.
-An early warning mechanism is a process designed to identify and flag potential issues or risks before they escalate into significant problems or disputes.27 An example of such a mechanism can be found in the Dominican Republic, whereby any public entity must notify the DICOEX within three days upon being informed or becoming aware of any potential dispute.28
+- 36. Sharing of information among governmental and related agencies can prevent and mitigate disputes.
+It can ensure that the relevant agencies are informed of the circumstances and underlying issues.
+It can build consistency and coherence at the different levels of investment policymaking.39 - 37.
+Information to be shared among the agencies usually relates to investment treaties, investment contracts, dispute settlement clauses and models thereof.
+Such information can avoid the likeliness of inconsistent investment instruments.
+Sharing ways to harmonize dispute settlement clauses can bring a great deal of consistency and standardization.
+This can be done by providing model clauses ready to be used in negotiations of future instruments, 40 as well as factors to consider in making any adjustments to such clauses. - 38.
+For example, the Judicial Agency of Morocco developed model contracts for public administration and State-owned entities and provides assistance in contract negotiation.
+In Peru, the criteria for the formulation of dispute settlement clauses are set forth in legislation (inclusion of a cooling-off period, use of neutral dispute resolution means, allocation of costs relating to arbitration and conciliation, and obligation of the investor to notify the system coordinator in addition to the counterpart).
+41 In the Dominican Republic, the Vice Ministry of Foreign Trade of the Ministry of Industry, Commerce and MSMEs through the Directorate of Dispute Prevention and Resolution is empowered to propose and review dispute settlement clauses or provisions to be included in prospective investment instruments.
+42 - 39.
+Information-sharing could further ensure coherence in measures taken by the agencies as well as in handling grievances.
+An early warning mechanism is a process designed to identify and flag potential issues or risks before they escalate into significant problems or disputes.
+An example of this type of mechanism in the Dominican Republic is the National System for Dispute Prevention, under which any public entity is required to notify the Directorate of Dispute Prevention and Resolution about potential disputes within three business days of being informed or becoming aware of it.
+43 In Panama, the Office of Investment Arbitration (OIA) of the

-41. Given the rather long span of investments, conflicting measures or conduct by governmental or related agencies could be a political risk for investors.
-To address this problem, some States have established a knowledge management system to ensure the transfer and preservation of knowledge of public officials dealing with investors and to keep track of solutions used to resolve prior grievances.
-Information sharing thus provides a vehicle for properly informing peer agencies about investment-related issues and for promoting interaction among the staff members whose collaboration may later be sought in the context of handling grievances.29

-42. There are various means of sharing information among governmental and related agencies, including online platforms, handbooks, and capacity-building events

-23 See principle 1 of the Islamic Development Bank (IsDB) - UNCTAD Non-binding Guiding Principles for Investment Policies, which states: "All policies that impact on investment should be coherent and synergetic at the national, regional and international levels as well as between these different levels of investment policymaking."
+39 See principle 1 of the Islamic Development Bank (IsDB) - UNCTAD Non-binding Guiding Principles for Investment Policies, which states: "All policies that impact on investment should be coherent and synergetic at the national, regional and international levels as well as between these different levels of investment policymaking."

-24 The UNCITRAL Model Provisions on Mediation for International Investment Disputes serves the same rationale, aiming to promote the use of mediation in resolving investment disputes.
+40 The UNCITRAL Model Provisions on Mediation for International Investment Disputes serves the same rationale, aiming to promote the use of mediation in resolving investment disputes.
 See also the UNCITRAL Guidelines on Mediation for International Investment Disputes.
 See also article 7(1) of the Energy Charter Conference, Model Instrument on Management of Investment Disputes.

-25 Article 13 of the Law Establishing the Coordination and Response System for International Investment Disputes.
+41 Article 13 of the Law Establishing the Coordination and Response System for International Investment Disputes.

-26 Article 4 of Decree No. 303-2015.
+42 Article 4 of Decree No. 303-2015.